 Researchers found the earliest case of HIV in a blood sample of a man from the Democratic Republic of Congo.
-It’s said that the virus spread from chimpanzees to humans sometime before 1931, most likely during “bush meat trading.”
-While hunting chimpanzees, hunters would come in contact with animal blood.
+It’s said that the most common form of the virus spread from chimpanzees to humans sometime before 1931, most likely during “bush meat trading.”
+While hunting chimpanzees, hunters would have come in contact with animal blood.

 Before the 1980s, researchers estimate that about 100,000 to 300,000 people were infected with HIV.
-The earliest case was confirmed in 1968, in Robert Rayford, a 16-year-old teenager, who never left the Midwest or received a blood transfusion.
+The earliest case in North America was confirmed in 1968, in Robert Rayford, a 16-year-old teenager, who never left the Midwest and never received a blood transfusion.
 This suggests that HIV and AIDS may have been present in the United States before 1966.

-But before AIDS was identified, the disease appeared as other immunodeficiency conditions like Pneumocystic carinii pneumonia (PCP) and Kaposi sarcoma (KS).
-A year after scientists identified AIDS they discovered the cause: HIV.
+But before AIDS was identified, the disease presented with other immunodeficiency conditions like Pneumocystic jirovecii pneumonia (PCP) and Kaposi sarcoma (KS).
+A year after scientists identified AIDS, they discovered the cause: HIV.

 - hemophiliacs, who received contaminated blood transfusions